fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 > touch gqlgen/gqlgen.go
 ```

 We follow a pattern similar to our approach in the `pg` package.
-This new file will hold our custom code related to the `gqlgen` dependency so that we can keep the entire code that depends on `gqlgen` in a single subpackage of our application:
+This new file will hold our custom code related to the `gqlgen` dependency so that we can keep the entire code that depends on `gqlgen` in a single sub-package of our application:

 ```go
 package gqlgen